San Diego data centers routinely encounter various issues when expanding their operations.

 The red tape involved with environmentalism can add burdens for colocation providers that choose to expand their facilities.

 California has some of the most stringent environmental regulations in the United States.
 San Diego businesses must hire attorneys, environmentalists, and professors to complete the "San Diego Environmental Impact Report" in order to expand.

-In a recent Barrio Logan development, the San Diego Final Program Environmental Impact Report ended up being 857 pages long.
+In a recent Barrio Logan development, the San Diego Final Program Environmental Impact Report was 857 pages long.

 2. California is Currently Experiencing a Record Drought